anko/eslisp/readme.markdown

     delete someVariable;

 Returning `null` from a macro just means nothing.
-This is handy for compilation side-effects or conditional compilation.
+This is handy for compilation side-effects and conditional compilation.

 <!-- !test in nothing-returning macro -->